mahekrajput/Anime-wallpaper-gallery/README.md

 # How It Works

+Dark, cool UI.

 Navigate between Home, Gallery, and About pages.

 Gallery displays wallpapers categorized by series, loaded directly from online URLs.

-Smooth fade-in animations enhance the visual experience.
+Simple animations enhance the visual experience.

 Geolocation button on the homepage shows your latitude and longitude.